-The first two
+The first twoThe first two

-The earliest of the set is a Basgiath dragon — a single in-flight silhouette in gold AMS against a deep-black backing.
+The earliest of the set is a Basgiath dragon: a single in-flight silhouette in gold AMS against a deep-black backing.
 That's where the whole Fourth Wing corner of the catalog started.

 Fourth Wing Dragon Bookmark